Caprylic/Capric Triglyceride - What The Hell Is It!?

-This ingredient keeps popping up in many “natural” skincare formulas, often mistakenly described as fractionated coconut oil.
+This ingredient keeps popping up in many natural skincare formulas, often misleadingly described as fractionated coconut oil.
 Now, I don’t know about you, but this certainly doesn’t sound like a lovely natural oil to me.
-They tend to sound more like Avocado oil or Argan oil etc. Capric/caprylic triglyceride doesn’t have a normal oil name.
+They tend to sound more like Avocado oil or Argan oil etc. Caprylic/Capric Triglyceride doesn’t have a normal oil name.
 So there’s obviously a lot of confusion about what this ingredient actually is.
 And confusion about ingredients is what the skincare/cosmetic industry love..
 The more confused consumers are about what is in our products the easier it is to pull the wool over our eyes. right?

-So capric/caprylic triglyceride is created through a number of complicated chemical reactions and fractionated coconut oil is created through the simple physical process of heating and cooling down.
-Capric/caprylic triglyceride is a much more refined oil than fractionated coconut oil and with refinement comes loss of therapeutic properties.
+Caprylic/Capric Triglyceride is created through a number of complicated chemical reactions and fractionated coconut oil is created through the simple physical process of heating and cooling down.
+Caprylic/Capric Triglyceride is a much more refined oil than fractionated coconut oil and with refinement comes loss of therapeutic properties.
 Especially through high heat processes like steam hydrolysis, that’s why everybody shouts about how good their COLD pressed oils are!

-For the skincare industry capric/caprylic triglyceride is used to replicate the feel & absorbency of oils like camellia, rosehip, macadamia or hazelnut but with a much higher shelf life and for a lower price.
+For the skincare industry Caprylic/Capric Triglyceride is used to replicate the absorbency of oils like camellia, rosehip, macadamia or hazelnut and to create a silky smooth feel.
+Caprylic/Capric Triglyceride has a much higher shelf life than most other oils, especially the lighter oils used in serums and is available at a lower price.
 So it’s great for saving money and increasing profit margins on a product while still benefiting from some really useful properties.
 But, in our opinion it’s not the real deal and not really a natural oil.
-You can make up your own mind on this of course.

 We hope this helps to clear up any confusion you may have about this ingredient and skincare formulas in general.
 Please feel free to ask any questions in the comments section!